EngJay-Tech/jared-portfolio/README.md

-# Jared Otieno Dhiambo Portfolio
+# Jared Otieno Odhiambo Portfolio

 This is the personal portfolio website of Jared Otieno Dhiambo, a Software Engineer and IT enthusiast.
 It showcases my skills, experience, and services in software engineering, IT support, and hospital billing.